 Something would get in the way.
 You know, a long day at work, a sick husband who wanted to be loved on, a day with just no energy…there was always something.
 And I always felt behind schedule.
 Overscheduled.
 I couldn’t be flexible with my time, because all of my time was already spoken for – by that LIST.
 I had no free time to relax, to enjoy, to just be.

 This year, I’m trying something new.
+I’m learning how to stop making lists and get a life.

 I love the beginning of a year.
 It’s a fresh start and a good point to try something different.
 And I decided it was definitely time to try something different.